-- Screen for IPV, including asking specifically, "Have you been choked or strangled...?" - Educate patients of the potential medical complications secondary to strangulation, as well as medical follow-up referrals that might be needed. - Additionally, patients should be alerted to the fact that strangulation is an extreme lethality factor, pointing to the abuser's potential for re-abuse and even the capacity to commit homicide.
-Victims of strangulation are 800% more likely to be killed by their abuser (Glass et al, 2008).
+- Screen for IPV, including asking specifically, "Have you been choked or strangled?" - Create a protocol which encourages appropriate medical and radiological assessment including CTA.
+All structures of the neck should be assessed; including the vessels. - Alternate Light Source (ALS) technology may be used to visualize or enhance injuries through light absorption discolorations that may be caused by bleeding under the skin.
+Some jurisdictions utilize ALS for prosecution. - Educate patients of the potential medical complications secondary to strangulation, as well as medical follow-up referrals that might be needed. - Additionally, patients should be alerted to the fact that strangulation is an extreme lethality factor, pointing to the abuser's potential for re-abuse and even the capacity to commit homicide.
+Victims of strangulation are 800% more likely to be killed by their abuser.
 The act of strangulation requires that the abuser be in close proximity to the victim and clearly witnesses his or her struggle for an extended period of time.
-This callousness may make the abuser more likely to be capable of lethal violence. - Create a protocol which encourages appropriate medical and radiological assessment including CTA.
-All structures of the neck should be assessed; including the vessels. - Alternate Light Source (ALS) technology may be used to visualize or enhance discolorations that may be caused by bleeding under the skin.
-Some jurisdictions utilize ALS for prosecution.
+This callousness may make the abuser more likely to be capable of lethal violence.